- Observational Research

 An endowment fund is established through the sale of observatory property in Richmond Hill, and the Dunlap Institute is founded on the St. George campus of the U of T. It joins the university’s Department of Astronomy & Astrophysics and Canadian Institute for Theoretical Astrophysics.

-Prof. James Graham is appointed the institute’s first director.
+Prof. Bryan Gaensler is appointed director.